 All MCS team members have completed the Construction Industry Safety Induction course and have these cards with them at all times.
 MCS can provide WMS (work method statements) and/or SWMS (safe work method statements) to our client in order for these to be assessed and accepted before commencement of work by the head contractor (if working on building site).

-- Plans/Drawings for the building site is provided which includes the depth (thickness) of the concrete and displaying separate concrete pour areas (include sqm).
+- Review plans/Drawings for the building site ensuring the depth (thickness) of the concrete and separate concrete pour areas included.

-- Determine when the best time and access to the concrete floor would exist (e.g. ideally before internal walls due to material and personnel on site at this stage of the construction project).
+- Determine with client the best time to attend and access to the concrete floor (e.g. ideally before internal walls due to material and personnel on site at this stage of the construction project).

-- MCS will determine number of holes and placement in advance of attendance plus staging of testing if required (three for the first 100sqm and at least one additional test for each additional 100sqm or part thereof per poured slab).
+- MCS will determine number of holes and placement in advance of attendance plus staging of testing if required (three for the first 93sqm and at least one additional test for each additional 93sqm or part thereof per poured slab).

 - For pre-existing slabs (e.g. not new buildings) various hazards need to be considered like silica, lead and asbestos.

-- Before testing occurs, the sense probes will be calibrated within 30 days of the testing itself.
+- Before testing occurs, the sensor probes will be calibrated within 30 days of the testing itself.